graph-thinking/GraphThinkingJourney/README.md

 # initiationGraphThinking

-This course is intended to be a base for a graph thinking engineer.
+This course is intended to be a base for a graph thinking journey.
-It covers an introduction to learn to solve problems with graphs, an analytics part and a product ready one.
+It covers an introduction to learn to solve problems with graphs, followed by ans analytics part and a product ready one.